ALLDATA Europe Privacy Policy

 Pursuant to Art.
 7(3) GDPR, you have the right to revoke your declaration of consent granted under data protection law at any time - even before the GDPR came into force (05/25/2018).
 The revocation does not affect the lawfulness of the processing prior to the revocation.

-Furthermore, you can revoke the consent given in our Cookie Settings at any time.
-To do so, call up our Cookie Settings again in the footer of our website.
-Please note that the revocation does not affect the lawfulness of the processing prior to the revocation.
+Furthermore, you can revoke the consent given in our Cookie Banner at any time.
+To do so, call up our Cookie Banner again in the footer of our website.

 9. Automated individual decision-making including profiling